Bachelor of Science in Dental Hygiene

 No more than 6 credits of DH A390 may be applied toward this degree.

-A total of 120 credits is required for the degree.
+A minimum of 120 credits is required for the degree.

 Licensure and/or Certification